-- (1) Assumes the Underwriters' over-allotment option to purchase up to 1,500,000 shares of Common Stock is not exercised.
-See "Underwriting." - (2) Includes (a) 29,898,970 shares of Common Stock to be outstanding after the Offering and (b) 4,269,590 shares of Common Stock that may be issued upon redemption of outstanding Units, which are redeemable by the holder for cash or, at the option of the Company, shares of Common Stock on a one-for-one basis.
-Excludes (i) 890,500 shares of Common Stock reserved for issuance upon exercise of options granted pursuant to the Amended and Restated 1994 Stock Option Plan, (ii) 250,000 shares of Common Stock that may be issued upon the exercise of warrants granted to certain officers in connection with certain property acquisitions and (iii) 54,056 shares of Common Stock that may be issued upon redemption of Units that may be issued in connection with certain property acquisitions.
+- (1) Assumes the Underwriter's over-allotment option to purchase up to 337,500 shares of Common Stock is not exercised.
+See "Concurrent Offering". - (2) Includes (a) 35,258,143 shares of Common Stock to be outstanding after the Offering and the Concurrent Offering and (b) 4,254,528 shares of Common Stock that may be issued upon redemption of outstanding Units, which are redeemable by the holder for cash or, at the option of the Company, shares of Common Stock on a one-for-one basis.
+Excludes (i) 915,000 shares of Common Stock reserved for issuance upon exercise of options granted pursuant to the Amended and Restated 1994 Stock Option Plan, (ii) 250,000 shares of Common Stock that may be issued upon the exercise of warrants granted to certain officers in connection with certain property acquisitions, (iii) 54,056 shares of Common Stock that may be issued in connection with the Company's acquisition of Eakin & Smith Inc., in Nashville, Tennessee (the "Eakin & Smith Transaction") and (iv) 354,000 shares of Common Stock that may be issued upon redemption of Units that may be issued in connection with certain property acquisitions.